-To someone who has never climbed before, an artificial climbing wall may just look like a wall with a bunch of randomly placed hand- and footholds.
+To someone who has never climbed before, an artificial climbing wall may just look like a wall with a bunch of randomly placed hand and footholds.
 But an experienced eye will see an array of climbing routes and movements.
 Plus, an experienced climber will also more quickly recognise how to best grip a climbing hold and which position his body should be in at any given moment.
-This and the next article will help you develop a better eye for holds.
+This article will help you develop a better eye for climbing holds.

 Types of climbing holds

 Even if jugs make it tempting to climb using brute force to pull yourself up, this “technique” will just frustrate you in the long term.
 Pullups won’t get you very far on rock walls and difficult routes.
 For these, proper climbing technique is much more important.
-That’s why you should practice on vertical routes, and those with a slight overhang, indoors to practice the basic techniques.
-When the difficulty increases and the jugs only serve as a spot to rest, good climbing technique is more helpful than pure strength.
+That’s why you should practice indoors on vertical routes and those with a slight overhang to perfect the basic techniques.
+When the difficulty increases and the jugs only serve as a spot to rest, good climbing technique is much more helpful than pure strength.

 Correct placement reduces the risk of injury.
 We distinguish between three grip techniques: